Moderna says its low-dose COVID shots work for kids under 6

 AP Medical Writer

-Moderna’s COVID-19 vaccine works in babies, toddlers and preschoolers, the company announced Wednesday — and if regulators agree it could mean a chance to finally start vaccinating the littlest kids by summer.
+Moderna’s COVID-19 vaccine works in babies, toddlers and preschoolers, the company announced Wednesday — a development that could pave the way for the littlest kids to be vaccinated by summer if regulators agree.

 “The vaccine provides the same level of protection against COVID in young kids as it does in adults.
 We think that’s good news,” Dr. Stephen Hoge, Moderna’s president, told The Associated Press.